WPoets/awesome-enterprise/README.md

 * Fixed: made changes to reduce the notices when using PHP 8.1.

 ##### 3.2.3.1
-* Fixed: In certain situations, error logging was resulting in multiple DB connections sometimes resulting in error 504.
+* Fixed: In certain situations, error logging was resulting in multiple DB connections, sometimes resulting in error 504.

 ##### 3.2.3
 * Improved: added support to use wordpress user login as virtual session using wp_vession.
-To use it, make sure you have added following line in your __rights__ module in the app
+To use it, make sure you have added the following line in your __rights__ module in the app
 `
 [arr.create set='app.rights']
   [access mode='logged'  title='Login To APP'/]